Frequently Asked Questions

 Note: Content creators using this service are still responsible for making sure the content of their sites is accessible.
 According to the Accessibility for Ontarians with Disabilities Act (AODA): any new public websites, significantly refreshed websites and any web content posted after January 1, 2012 must meet Web Content Accessibility Guidelines (WCAG) 2.0 Level A.

 Beginning January 1, 2021, all University of Guelph public websites and web content posted after January 1, 2012 must meet WCAG 2.0 Level AA, other than success criteria 1.2.4 (live captions) and 1.2.5 (pre-recorded audio descriptions).

-The Communications & Public Affairs (C&PA) department provides official web design guidelines and web publishing guidelines which can help you identify whether your website is a University of Guelph website.
+The Communications & Marketing (C&M) department provides official web design guidelines and web publishing guidelines which can help you identify whether your website is a University of Guelph website.
 Some of the criteria which help identify a University of Guelph website are: